BarbWire-1/ParticlesFactory/README.md

   ## Questions

-  If you have any questions about the project you can reach out to me via email or GitHub with the information below.
+  If you have any questions, suggestions or criticism about the project you can reach out to me via email or GitHub with the information below.

   >Email: barbwire.clocks@gmail.com